-WHAT IS THE DIFFERNCE IN HEARING OR SETTLEMENT?
+WHAT IS THE DIFFERENCE BETWEEN A HEARING AND A SETTLEMENT?

 Halfway down the page of the Notice of Defense is a section where you choose a Hearing or to be considered for a Stipulated Settlement.
 If you elect a Hearing, it will be set out months away, typically 6 or more.
 If you request a stipulated settlement, you can begin negotiations right away.
 At a Hearing, your case will be heard by an Administrative Law Judge and his decision will be submitted to the BRN for adoption.
 Stipulated Settlements are negotiations between you and the Deputy Attorney General directly and the settlement offer will be submitted directly to the BRN for approval.

-The benefit of Hearing is that you have an impartial party listening to all the facts of your case, and then rendering an advisory decision the BRN.
+The benefit of Hearing is that you have an impartial party listening to all the facts of your case, and then rendering an advisory decision to the BRN.
 The BRN must still approve and adopt the decision.
-You will often get a better result and lesser discipline by taking the matter to hearing, although not always.
-The downside of the Hearing, is that the BRN can overturn the Judge’s decision if they don’t feel it is adequate and it is far more expensive.
+You will often get a better result and lesser discipline by taking the matter to Hearing, although not always.
+The downside of the Hearing is that the BRN can overturn the Judge’s decision if they don’t feel it is adequate and it is far more expensive.

-The benefit of a Stipulated Settlement is that the deal the DAG agrees to and submits to the BRN, is almost always guaranteed to be adopted by the BRN.
-It also costs mush less.
+The benefit of a Stipulated Settlement is that the deal the DAG agrees to and submits to the BRN is almost always guaranteed to be adopted by the BRN.
+It also costs much less.
 The downside of the Stipulated Settlement is that the discipline imposed is almost always probation.

-THE ACCUSATION SAYS MY NURSING LICNESE WILL BE REVOKED!
+THE ACCUSATION SAYS MY NURSING LICENSE WILL BE REVOKED!

 Get on with it Jennifer!
 The Accusation says my nursing license will be suspended or revoked… it says so right there in the Prayer on the last page!!!
 How can you say that it won’t be?